OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 ### **Types of account**

-In this system there will be 4 types of accounts with different roles and capabilities:
+In this system there will be 4 types of accounts (excluding smart contracts) with different roles and capabilities: